School of Behavioral Sciences

 Mission

 The mission of the School of Behavioral Sciences is to provide an academically challenging education, innovative instruction, pioneering research, and impactful community engagement.
-We merge theory and practice to create high-impact programs inspiring students to build inclusive communities.
+We merge theory and practice to create high-impact programs that inspire students to build inclusive communities.
 We equip students with lasting, transferable skills that prepare them for diverse and meaningful careers.

 Vision